Stock Checker

 There are sim rigs available for a wide range of budgets, including lower-priced 8020 sim rigs.
 So always keep your intended budget in mind when shopping.

 The mighty Sim Lab P1-X is always at the tip of the tongue when it comes to recommending an 8020 aluminium profile sim rig.
-It is among the most sturdy sim rigs available, with a host of great customisation features just like many 8020 rigs.
+It is one of the most sturdy and best sim rigs available, with a host of great customisation features just like many 8020 rigs.

 Sim Lab is widely known to partner with real-world racing drivers and is currently the official supplier of the Mercedes AMG F1 team.
 That is a testament to the quality on offer from Sim Lab.

-And every piece of the aluminium profile used to build the P1-X is laser cut to ensure a precise fit.
+Every piece of the aluminium profile used to build the P1X Pro is laser-cut to ensure a precise fit.
 Overall, this is without a doubt one of the best 8020 sim rigs you can buy and is the go-to professional sim rig.

-The Next Level Racing F-GT Elite is one of the newer sim rigs that have been released, and it certainly arrived with a bang.
-In a world where many 8020 sim rigs look like something constructed from parts of extrusion found laying around.
+The Next Level Racing F-GT Elite is one of the more recent 8020 sim rigs that have been released, and it certainly arrived with a bang.
+In a world where many 8020 sim rigs look like something constructed from parts of extrusion found lying around.
 The NLR F-GT Elite certainly stands out.

 It features swept-back pieces of aluminium profile that have all been cut to align perfectly.
-This gives it an extremely race-ready look to it and lets it take its place as one of the best high-end 8020 sim rigs on the market in 2023.
+This gives it an extremely race-ready look and lets it take its place as one of the best high-end 8020 sim rigs on the market in 2024.

 The build quality of the F-GT has the power to back up this edgy appearance.
 It features large pieces of 40x80mm aluminium extrusion, mixed with an extremely heavy-duty pedal plate.